Nathan-88/Tribute-Page/README.md

-# Tribute-Page
-A tribute page for Dr. Borlaug's life
+An tribute page for Dr. Borlaug's life